 What Changed With Short-Term Health Insurance?

-Short-term health plans offer you affordable major medical health insurance coverage in the event of an unexpected illness, emergency, accident or injury while you’re waiting to enroll in a standard health plan.
+Short-term health plans offer you insurance coverage in the event of an unexpected illness, accidents or injury while you’re waiting to enroll in a standard health plan.
 These plans often do not include preventive care, and they do have per incident limits and lifetime limits, which you will not see on standard Covered California health insurance plans.

 Health for California offers flexible short-term health sharing plans through Aliera.
 Aliera Health Care is an HCSM (Health Care Share Ministry) under law, which allows them to offer greater flexibility and lower rates.
 You can enroll at any time and even enjoy no penalties caused by non-enrollment.

 - You missed out on the Open Enrollment Period, and you didn’t qualify for special enrollment.